-Myelin is an insulating layer that forms around nerves, including those in the brain and spinal cord.
+Myelin is an insulating layer, or sheath that forms around nerves, including those in the brain and spinal cord.
 It is made up of protein and fatty substances.

-The purpose of the myelin sheath is to allow impulses to transmit quickly and efficiently along the nerve cells.
-If myelin is damaged, the impulses slow down.
+This myelin sheath allows electrical impulses to transmit quickly and efficiently along the nerve cells.
+If myelin is damaged, these impulses slow down.
 This can cause diseases such as multiple sclerosis .